affinitylinks/ansys.net/_site/extra/pyNS.md

 ---
-title: Python Named Selection Macro
+title: Python Named Selection Macro - Mechanical Workbench
-description: 'Creates named selection of the bodies containing the string in an array.
+description: 'In mechanical workbench, creates named selection of the bodies containing the string in an array.
 The name of the named selection is the string in an array.'
+tags:
+  - workbench
+  - mechanical
+  - namedSelection
 ---

 # {{ title }}